wellsonhuang/ECEN-758-Fall-2025-Project/README.md

 # SogouNews Text Classification (ECEN 758 - Group 6)

 ## 📌 Project Overview
 This repository contains the implementation for the **ECEN 758 (Fall 2025)** Group 6 project.
 The goal of this project is to classify news articles from the **SogouNews dataset** into various topic categories (Sports, Finance, Entertainment, Technology).
-We executed and assessed various text categorization models to determine their effectiveness.

 We implemented and evaluated several text categorization models to benchmark performance, including:
 * **Mutinomial Naive Bayes**